European Days of Action 2025

 Every year, billions in EU subsidies—our public money—go to agribusiness giants.
 While the likes of Bayer-Monsanto rake in profits, we struggle with rising food prices and small farmers don’t earn enough to survive.
 In just 15 years, Europe lost 5 million farms.
 Let decision-makers know that we want change by signing the petition for “farming that feeds people, not profits”!

-2. “We demand a FAIR PICK”
+2. “We want a FAIR PICK”

 We shouldn’t have to question whether our food is exploitation free.
 Existing legal standards and UN guidelines should protect migrant workers in agriculture.
 However, they are still not universally applied and comprehensively enforced.
 To make the call for Migrant workers’ rights louder, sign the 10 demands for a FAIR PICK!